An invariance principle for ergodic scale-free random environments: Introduction

 We remark that if $\mcl I$ is the $\sigma$-algebra of events invariant under translations/dilations of the form $\mcl M \mapsto C (\mcl M - z)$, and the law of $\mcl M$ is translation invariant modulo scaling, then the regular conditional law of $\mcl M$ given $\mcl I$ (which exists because $\mathbb M$ is a separable metric space) is a.s.\ ergodic modulo scaling.
 In other words, the law of $\mcl M$ is a weighted average of laws that are ergodic modulo scaling.

 The other main condition involved in our theorem statements is a bound on some notion of ``expected Dirichlet energy per unit area".
-In the rest of this subsection, we will explain what this means.
-We emphasize, though, that this discussion is not needed to understand our main theorems since we will state the precise finite expectation conditions needed in the theorem statements.
+Let us now briefly explain what this means.

 \begin{defn} For a graph $G$ with a conductance function $\frk c : \mcl E(G) \rta (0,\infty)$ and a function $f : \mcl V(G) \rta \BB C$, we define its \emph{Dirichlet energy} to be the sum over unoriented edges \eqbn \op{Energy}(f; G) := \sum_{\{x,y\} \in \mcl E(G)} \frk c(x,y) |f(x) - f(y)|^2 . \eqen \end{defn}